losfair/CloudEdu/README.md

 # CloudEdu
-A light web app for education written in Javascript
+A light web app for education written in Typescript